rmcwhae/koodo-prepaid-promo-scraper/readme.md

 To schedule the time of day you want it to run, use a cron expression such as `00 13 * * ? *` (13:00 GMT, or 6 AM in my timezone, PDT).

-It should not exceed the free tier of Lambda functions, but the Cloudwatch custom event might cost a few cents.
+The scraper should not exceed the free tier of Lambda functions.
+Event Buses in EventBridge are probably free as well, though it isn’t clear to me if these are “default service events” or custom events (the latter might cost a fraction of a cent per month).

 ## Why?